Moves to dismantle 'Euromaidan' protest tents in Kiev spark clashes

 The police and workers eventually withdrew, leaving the situation unresolved.

-Many protesters, including self-defence militias, have taken down their tents and returned to their homes since the election of Petro Poroshenko as president at the end of May.
+Many protesters, including self-defense militias, have taken down their tents and returned to their homes since the election of Petro Poroshenko as president at the end of May.

 But many barricades have remained in place, along with makeshift shrines to the 100 or so protesters killed by police sniper fire, and a few hundred people are still camped out on the Maidan.